Nile5h03/Tic-Tac-Battle/README.md

 📱 Fully responsive – works on desktop, tablet, and mobile

+⚡ Lightweight and fast – no frameworks used.

 🌙 Dark mode ready (if implemented)

-⚡ Lightweight and fast – no frameworks, just pure HTML/CSS/JS

 # 📸 Screenshots